apac-mcm-aiops-asset/mcm-aiops-gitops/README.md

 5. Review the `Applications` layer [kustomization.yaml](0-bootstrap/single-cluster/3-apps/kustomization.yaml) to review the resources that can be deployed.

-  * We have provided a number of examples that can be copied to Create and Import IaaS Providers within MCM and similar with RHACM, where you can Create and Import OpenShift clusters.
+  * We have provided a number of examples that can be copied to Create and Import IaaS Providers within Infrastructure Automation and similar with RHACM, where you can Create and Import OpenShift clusters.
 These examples are for guidance only and will not work if you attempt to deploy.

   * Creating and/or Importing IaaS Providers within IBM Infrastrucutre Automation